JeffWeinell/REEs/README.md

 - Downstream_noncoding (only includes noncoding DNA downstream of the last captured exon)
 - All_noncoding (includes only the non-CDS regions)
 - All_parts (includes all data types, and a partition file is created)

+*Note*: Most of the UCEs and ddRAD-like loci are non-coding, and therefore subsetted and partitioned alignments were not created for these loci.

 In R, load in SnakeCap functions and required packages: